 This goes for whether you’re rolling deep in luxury or backpacking around on public buses.
 The premise is the same.

-So get planning your Costa Rica itinerary.
+So, get planning your own Costa Rica itinerary… or start learning how to make a great living planning itineraries for others.
 What are you waiting for?

 James Dyde is the editor of CentralAmerica.com.
 He lives in Escazu, Costa Rica.